-This module explores a range of neo-avant-garde and post-war art practice from the 1960s through to the contemporary; from the Minimalism & Pop Art of the 1960s through to the YBAs and after.
-It will introduce and discuss some of the key artistic figures within the period, exploring their practice, critical contexts and legacy.
-Taking a thematic approach to one of the most innovative and stylistically diverse art historical periods, we will consider a range of genres painting, sculpture, installation, performance and land art exploring how artists have re-defined and developed their practice in the cultural period following Modernism.
-Artists exampled will typically include Jake and Dinos Chapman, Gilbert & George, Eva Hesse, Jenny Saville, Yinka Shonibare, Gerhard Richter and Rachel Whiteread.
+This module explores a range of neo-avant-garde and post-war art practice from the 1960s through to the contemporary; from the Minimalism & Pop Art of the 1960s through to the YBAs.
+It will introduce and discuss some of the key artistic figures within the period, exploring their practice, critical contexts and legacy in relation to theories of the modern and postmodern.
+Taking a thematic approach to one of the most innovative and stylistically diverse art historical periods, the module will consider a range of genres – painting, sculpture, installation, performance and land art – exploring how artists have re-defined and developed their practice in the cultural period following Modernism.
+Artists examined will include Andy Warhol, Donald Judd, Sol LeWitt, Eva Hesse, Jake and Dinos Chapman, Gilbert & George, Jenny Saville, Yinka Shonibare, Gerhard Richter and Rachel Whiteread.

-Total Study hours (including private study hours): 300
+Total Study hours: 300

 Method of assessment

-David Hopkins, After Modern Art 1945-2000 (OUP 2000)
+Hopkins, David (2000), After Modern Art 1945-2000 (Oxford University Press)

-Julian Stallabrass, High Art Lite: The Rise & Fall of Brit Art (Verso 2006)
+Stallabrass, Julian (2006), High Art Lite: The Rise & Fall of Brit Art (London: Verso)

-By the end of this module students will be able to:
+On successfully completing the module Level 5 students will be able to:

-2. Identify, define and situate key terms within contemporary art theory and practice;
+- identify, define and situate key terms within contemporary art theory and practice;

 - describe influential and alternative approaches to ways of making and conceptualising art which have broadly characterised the Postmodern period;